 Disclaimer*: The articles shared under 'Your Voice' section are sent to us by contributors and we neither confirm nor deny the authenticity of any facts stated below.
 Parhlo will not be liable for any false, inaccurate, inappropriate or incomplete information presented on the website.
 Read our disclaimer.

 We have all been in a situation where we are simply stuck because we couldn’t say ‘NO’.
-Every day we face countless unwanted situations which can be easily avoided if only we had learned to say NO!
+Every day we face countless unwanted situations which can be easily avoided if only we had learned the art of saying NO!

 The answer lies in the loopholes found in our thinking pattern which ultimately governs our actions and behavior.
 If the thought of making someone unhappy by refusing to do what they ask from you makes you cringe, then you’ve reached the point where you’ve become the best people-pleaser in town.
 You want to be seen as a likable person even if that means torturing your own self.
 Your idea of healthy relationships is so flawed that the happiness of the people around you matters more than your own happiness.

 While helping others is a noble quality there is a fine difference between empathy and degradation.
 You thought you were being helpful even useful to someone else but in reality, you were condescending and degrading to your own self!